furudbat/vimjam5/README.md

 ## How to play

-You are auto-running on the main map, if you reach an obstacl, solve the Microgame.
+You are auto-running on the main map, if you reach an obstacle, solve the Microgame.
 Keep running until you reach the Exit.
 Keep a good distance from the the Beast, if it catches you, it's Game Over.
 Don't let the Timer run out or bad things will happen.